aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/support-extend-and-contribute-to-aspose-words-in-php/_index.md

 ---
 title: Support, Extend and Contribute to Aspose.Words in PHP
-description: PHP: Support, Extend and Contribute to Aspose.Words for Java
+description: "PHP: Support, Extend and Contribute to Aspose.Words for Java."
 type: docs
 weight: 30
 url: /java/support-extend-and-contribute-to-aspose-words-in-php/